 Planning a Root Cellar

 Ready to get started?
-Here are some of the things you need to consider for building the root cellar.
+Here are some things you need to consider for building the root cellar.

 Accessibility

 A root cellar is useless if you don’t use it.
-Carefully consider which type makes most sense for you.
-For example, it doesn’t make sense to build an underground root cellar if you are unable to walk down steep steps or a ladder to get inside.
+Carefully consider which type makes the most sense for you.
+For example, building an underground root cellar doesn’t make sense if you cannot walk down steep steps or a ladder to get inside.

 To ensure your root cellar is accessible, consider: